ybur-yug/volt_task_example/README.md

 ##### [Source](https://github.com/ybur-yug/volt_task_example/blob/master/app/main/controllers/main_controller.rb#L5)

 And now we've successfully executed code on only the server, and fed it to the client once the task was completed communicating both with 3rd party API's and our own server.

+##### [Here](http://young-harbor-8245.herokuapp.com/) is a deployed version of the final app.

 Happy Hacking.